Official tutorial Language syntax Static typing

 Types and OOP

-Classes, constructors, properties, inheritance, interfaces, enums, annotations, and generics.
+Classes, constructors, properties, inheritance, interfaces, enums, annotations, and generics, plus typed exceptions and resource safety.

 Advanced Topics